 “I was floating on cloud nine when I got on the train back to Maine later that afternoon.
 Upon arriving home I told Mom and Dad the good news.
 One of the first questions I was asked was where I would be working.
 I could not remember the name Pyrofax or what it was they made or sold.
 However, the thing that stood out in my mind was a sign hanging on the wall of Mr. Newman’s office which had a picture of a blue flame with the words above it in a semicircle ‘Cooks Heats and Makes Ice.’
 Not even Superman or Jesus claimed to do that.

 “I would shortly find out that Pyrofax sold LP gas and at the time was the second largest LP gas franchiser in the US next to Suburban Propane.
 I also found out that I was the first office boy to be hired by Pyrofax since prior to the war.”

 “Jump off the roof to see if I could fly?
 No. I never test my delusions.
 I have them and that is enough.”

 Lucy still harbored a grudge against Billy’s great-grandfather who had come when he was ten years old and ordered Old Doxology’s ever-flowing spring plugged.
-This gave succeeding generations—the fruit of his, Lucy’s, loins and Lucy too, who lived on in aggravating health and against all good sense long after he should have been properly dead—regular flooding of their cellars.
+This gave succeeding generations—the fruit of his loins and Lucy’s too, who lived on in aggravating health and against all good sense long after he should have been properly dead—regular flooding of their cellar.
 And to the great-grandchild of Billy Bradshaw, also named Billy Bradshaw, proprietor of Sunrise Septic and a future county engineer, an ever-flowing source of income.

 next chapter »